 Meet your Mentoring and Advising Crew!

 In addition, for questions that require knowledge of the field (elective courses that fit your interests, planning for a career or graduate school in linguistics, how to get involved, etc.), please come and talk to us as well.
 We have the insider's know-how that can best position you to achieve your goals in the most effective and comprehensive way possible.
-Your pathway to success will be enhanced if you check in with Allison and the rest of us at least once a year (once a semester is even better!).
+Your pathway to success will be enhanced if you check in with Lauren and the rest of us at least once a year (once a semester is even better!).

 Dr. Diane Ohala (Director of Undergraduate Studies)